For your safety and convenience, contactless Curbside Pickup and Curbside Services are available 6 Days/Week. For full details, see the FAQ below.

 What happens if I was scheduled for curbside pickup, but I missed my window?

-Everyone has a 10-minute window to pickup their holds.
-If you miss your scheduled time, you’ll need to reschedule by calling the library.
+If you miss your scheduled time, you’ll may reschedule by calling the library.
 Library staff will let you know the next available time slot.

 What should I do if I have a question regarding my curbside pickup while I’m at the library?